-If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi on social media or in the comments below to let me know if you appreciate these posts.
-You can find me on facebook at @TranSenz or on Twitter at @tagsenzaki.
-I look forward to saying hi!
+If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi in the comments below to let me know if you appreciate these posts and what you found helpful.

 Let me know in the comments below!